mleukam/Pipeline-practice/README.md

-# Pipeline-practice #
+# Pipeline Practice #

 ## Overview ##
 This is a practice pipeline for sample WES data that was already analyzed by CRI.
-It will include two major subsets:
+It is designed for two major tasks:
-1. Preprocessing
+1. Preprocessing and alignment
 2. Variant calling

 The educational purposes of this pipeline are to: